 - From 1981 to 2011, methane emissions declined by 14 per cent, nitrous oxide emissions by 15 per cent, and carbon dioxide emissions by 12 per cent.

-- From 2000-2015, 80 research projects aimed at mitigating GHG emissions have been supported through Saskatchewan’s Agriculture Development Fund (Growing Forward 2 program), a total investment of about $11 million.
+- From 2000 to 2015, 80 research projects aimed at mitigating GHG emissions were supported through Saskatchewan's Agriculture Development Fund (Growing Forward 2 program), a total investment of about $11 million.

 - Agriculture's action plan includes ongoing support for the Crop Development Centre and the Global Institute for Food Security, as well as investments in the Livestock and Forage Centre of Excellence.
 These world-class organizations are working to develop solutions that reduce GHG emissions and help farmers adapt to a changing climate.